4 Best Short-Term Health Insurance Companies (2025)

 ValuePenguin's ratings of the best short-term health insurance companies are based on four factors: cost, policy flexibility, financial strength of the company and unique value.

-Rates are based on a 40-year-old man in Austin, Texas.
+Rates are for a 40-year-old man in Austin, Texas.
 The average cost of short-term health insurance is an average of the prices for four companies across three levels of coverage.

 Minimal coverage